vsolovyov/blog/content/migrations.md

 So, writing downgrade migrations is another waste of time.

-### Operations nitpicking
+### Operations

 Another minor point is that sometimes migrations run for a loooooong time.
 Not a second or two - it can be many hours on production.
 I don't want this migration to start automatically during my deploy process (my CI will think it died, among other things), but it should be a regular part of all migrations, so on local developers' installations these migrations just take a usual `make migrate` route.
-It's much more convenient to take a part of a SQL script and run it separately, than to take a part of a migration script written in Python and run it separately.
+It's easier to take a part of a SQL script and run it separately, than to take a part of a migration script written in Python and run it separately.

 ### Conclusions